 As part of personal injury cases, a mesothelioma lawyer must prove that the asbestos physically harmed the victim to receive tax-free personal injury compensation.

-The IRS mentions that medical expenses count towards a victim’s personal injury costs.
-Therefore, medical treatment costs for emotional and physical injuries are usually non-taxable, according to the ABA.
+The IRS states that medical expenses count toward a victim’s personal injury costs.
+Therefore, medical treatment costs for emotional and physical injuries are usually non-taxable.